 Best not to leave an onion cut open in the fridge because it will absorb bacteria.
 Either use the whole onion, or buy a variety of small, medium and large onions to have on hand; and use accordingly.
 Sage Mountain Farm CSA box shares typically include a variety of sizes in a season, seeing to it that in my kitchen, an onion never goes to waste.
 However, once an onion is in a salad in a sealed container, it is safe and can be eaten at a later time.

 Thank you for visiting Sage Mountain Farm BLOG!

 Visit www.sagemountainfarm.com for more information about our farm.

 Together, let’s get healthy!

-To be engaged in Community Supported Agriculture (CSA), offers you a chance to share in a sustainable small farm’s hand picked, certified organic seasonal daily harvest.
+To be engaged in Community Supported Agriculture (CSA), offers you a chance to share in a sustainable small farm’s hand picked and packed seasonal daily harvest.

 There truly is a difference in taste, quality and variety!

 Let’s make small farms in our region stronger and profitable, for theirs is a labor of love.